 There’s a lot to like about the Dual 1219.
 It’s a very serviceable machine.
-Those with experience and the correct tools and lubricants should be able to make good progress.
+Those with experience and the correct tools and lubricants should be able to make good progress in many cases.
 The metal and wooden parts respond well to cleaning and lubrication and there are few plastic parts to fail.
 If you are not sure though, it might be best to seek out an expert as there’s a lot to go wrong if you are clumsy.

 Bearings and metal parts tend to last and everything is quite robustly constructed.
-There are no belts of course, another bonus.
-Drive is to the inside of the platter, via an idler wheel.
-This is almost direct drive, not quite as direct as direct drive, but more direct than belt drive, if you follow me.
-Idler drive machines tend to play records very well as a result of the high torque this arrangement delivers, like better direct drive decks.
+There are no belts as mentioned, drive is to the inside of the platter, via an idler wheel.
+This is almost, but not quite as direct as direct drive, but more direct than belt-drive if you follow me.
+Idler-drive machines tend to play records very well as a result of the high torque this arrangement delivers, like good direct-drive decks.

 The motor is likely to last a lifetime and, speaking of the platter, it’s heavy and dynamically balanced.
-In fact, the platter makes up half of the total mass of the deck, outside of a chassis.
+In fact, the platter makes up half of the total mass of the deck.
 The 1219 also plays 78s and can repeat play records, great for parties!
 Automatic start and stop are bonuses which many people enjoy.

 The Dual 1219 and other Duals from this era are complex and need regular maintenance.
-Servicing a deck like this doesn’t take an hour either.
-The 1219 needs several hours service time, every five or so years.
-This allows for careful disassembly, cleaning and lubrication of something like a dozen points.
+Servicing a deck like this doesn’t take an hour, the 1219 needs several hours of service time, every five or so years.
+This allows for careful disassembly, cleaning and lubrication of something like a dozen service points.
 If you are not up for that, this probably isn’t the deck for you.

 Some 1219s come in pretty sketchy wooden cabinets, so watch out for that.
-For more on the 1219, Tone Audio wrote a nice piece about the deck, check it out.
+For more on the Dual 1219, Tone Audio wrote a nice piece about the deck, check it out.